scottbucher/BirthdayBot/README.md

 ![End](https://birthday-bot-docs-images.s3.amazonaws.com/7-birthday+set+success+message.png)

 For users that is it!
 Server owners will have to do a bit more but Birthday Bot makes it easy with an interactive setup.
-For more information on server setup follow our guide here.
+For more information on server setup follow our guide [here](https://birthdaybot.scottbucher.dev/server-setup/required-setup).

-As the message states birth years are hidden in all servers by default.
+As the message states, birth years are hidden in all servers by default.
 Learn more about Birthday Bot's user privacy settings [here](https://birthdaybot.scottbucher.dev/faq-1/user/user-privacy).

 ## Finding your time zone